-- identifying and evaluating candidates, including the nomination of incumbent directors for reelection and nominees recommended by stockholders, to serve on the Board; - considering and making recommendations to the Board regarding the composition and chairmanship of the committees of the Board; - instituting plans or programs for the continuing education of our Board and orientation of new directors; - developing and making recommendations to our Board regarding corporate governance guidelines and matters; and - overseeing periodic evaluations of Board performance, including committees of the Board and management.
+- identifying and evaluating candidates, including the nomination of incumbent directors for reelection and nominees recommended by stockholders, to serve on the Board; - considering and making recommendations to the Board regarding the composition and chairmanship of the committees of the Board; - instituting plans or programs for the continuing education of our Board and orientation of new directors; - reviewing and making recommendations to our Board regarding environmental, social responsibility and sustainability matters; - developing and making recommendations to our Board regarding corporate governance guidelines and matters; and - overseeing periodic evaluations of Board performance, including committees of the Board and management.

-The Nominating Committee is composed of three directors: Mr. von Emster, Dr. Katabi, and Dr. Cheng.
-Effective on the date of the Annual Meeting, it is expected that Mr. von Emster will resign from the Board and Dr. Morrissey will be appointed to the Nominating Committee.
-All members of the Nominating Committee are independent, including Dr. Morrissey (as independence is currently defined in Rule 5605(a)(2) of the Nasdaq listing rules).
-The Nominating Committee met one time during 2021.
+The Nominating Committee is composed of three directors: Dr. Katabi, Dr. Morrissey and Dr. Cheng.
+Dr. Morrissey succeeded Mr. von Emster, who served on the Nominating Committee until his resignation from the Board on May 24, 2022.
+All members of the Nominating Committee are independent (as independence is currently defined in Rule 5605(a)(2) of the Nasdaq listing rules).
+The Nominating Committee met three times during 2022.
 The Board has adopted a written Nominating Committee charter that is available to stockholders on the Company's website at https://ir.veratx.com/corporate-governance/governance-highlights.
-The information on our website is not incorporated by reference into this Proxy Statement or the Annual Report.
+The information on the Company's website is not incorporated by reference into this Proxy Statement or the Annual Report.